AresMUSH/aresmush.com/articles/battlestar-pacifica-lessons-learned.md

 I'm not saying a military theme can never work.
 You can do some things to compensate, like making everybody a grunt, or shoving them all into the same department, or whatever.
 But I think on the whole they're more trouble than they're worth.

 There's not much to be done about this with BSP - the Battlestar is by nature a military environment.
 But if I had it to do over I would probably have picked a more paramilitary setting (like the Greatest Generation's Finnish Guerillas) or something where there were military people but it wasn't quite as strict of an environment (like Babylon 5).

+> 2024 Update:
+> Since this was written back in ~2008, my stance on military games has mellowed.
+The basic issues I outlined above still exist, but the problem is not as insurmountable as it felt back then.
+Some things I've done on various military games to mitigate these concerns:
+>
+> * **Flexible Organization** - Whether it's a paramilitary organization, special forces unit, or whatever—having an IC excuse for flexibility can go a long way to avoiding some of the issues created by military rigidity.
+> * **Clear Vision** - Make it clear whether you're going the Hollywood or realism route so everyone's on the same page.
+> * **Make Exceptions the Rule** - Most players want to be the Big Darn Heroes, the cook-turned-Navy-SEAL, etc. Leaning into that lets everyone be awesome in their own way.
+> * **NPC Leadership** - Command positions tend to become status symbols with an almost FC-like status.
+I avoid that and minimize power struggles by just making them all NPCs.

 ## Isolated Themes Are Hard